nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 ### 3.8.
 To mark tasks as uncompleted: `UNMARK`

-You can use this command to identify tasks that you have already previously identified that you have accomplished as uncompleted.
+You can use this command to identify and unmark tasks that you have already previously marked as complete to incomplete

 Format: `UNMARK` `Task Index` <br>